erickfirmo/php.router/README.md

 ### Optional Settings

 #### Namespace
-If all of your manipulation classes are in the same namespace, you can set the default namespace to use in the router instance with `setNamespace ()`:
+If all of your manipulation classes are in the same namespace, you can set the default namespace to use in the router instance with `setNamespace(string $namespace)`:

 ```php
 <?php